RediSearch/RediSearch/docs/docs/reference/Vectors.md

 ## Indexing vectors

-### Storing vectors in Hash
+### Storing vectors in hashes
-Storing vectors in Redis Hashes is done by sending a binary blob of the vector data.
+Storing vectors in Redis hashes is done by sending a binary blob of vector data.
 A common way of doing so is by using python numpy with redis-py client:
 ```py
 import numpy as np
 from redis import Redis